 If God has bestowed temporal goods upon us in liberal measure, we must be very careful to observe the Apostle's precept to the rich of this world.
-That is to say, we must not elevate ourselves in thought or put our trust in uncertain riches, we must willingly succour the needy and love to share our means with others less favoured, and we must strive to amass treasures of good works so as to establish "a solid foundation against the time to come, that we may lay hold on the true life" (I Tim. vi, 17-19).
-In the meantime, let us endeavour, according to the counsel of St. Francis de Sales, "to embrace with our hearts both riches and poverty at once, to have a great solicitude and at the same time a great contempt for temporal things ": a solicitude greater than that which worldlings entertain for their possessions, because they work for themselves, whilst we work for God; yet a sweet, peaceful, and tranquil solicitude like the sentiment of duty whence it proceeds.
+That is to say, we must not elevate ourselves in thought or put our trust in uncertain riches, we must willingly succor the needy and love to share our means with others less favored, and we must strive to amass treasures of good works so as to establish a solid foundation against the time to come, that we may lay hold on the true life" (I Tim. vi, 17-19).
+In the meantime, let us endeavor, according to the counsel of St. Francis de Sales, "to embrace with our hearts both riches and poverty at once, to have a great solicitude and at the same time a great contempt for temporal things": a solicitude greater than that which worldlings entertain for their possessions, because they work for themselves, whilst we work for God; yet a sweet, peaceful, and tranquil solicitude like the sentiment of duty whence it proceeds.
 God wills us to act in this way from love to Him.
 To this solicitude we must unite a contempt of earthly goods.
 In order to prevent our solicitude from degenerating into avarice, we must be on our guard against continuous, ardent and disquieting desires for the goods we have not yet obtained, against being so concerned about those we actually possess that they unduly occupy our thoughts and affections and torture us with the fear of losing them, and against immoderate distress when we happen to be deprived of them.
-"Nothing so clearly proves our affection for what we have lost," writes St. Francis de Sales, "as the affliction we feel at the loss of it."
-25

-"When events occur which impoverish us, to a greater or lesser degree, such as tempests, conflagrations, inundations, droughts, robberies, lawsuits, etc., Oh, then is the time to practise poverty by accepting with sweetness this diminution of our means and by accommodating ourselves with patience and constancy to the new circumstances arising from our having less to live on.
+"When events occur which impoverish us, to a greater or lesser degree, such as tempests, conflagrations, inundations, droughts, robberies, lawsuits, etc., Oh, then is the time to practice poverty by accepting with sweetness this diminution of our means and by accommodating ourselves with patience and constancy to the new circumstances arising from our having less to live on.
 And however rich one may be, it is easy to be often in need of something.
 My dear Philothea, preserve your soul in peace when such accidents occur; accept them courageously and suffer cheerfully.
-If, therefore, you should lack the necessary medicines in your sickness, or a fire during the cold of winter, or even food and clothing, say: 'My God, Thou art all sufficient for me,' and so remain in peace."
-26
+If, therefore, you should lack the necessary medicines in your sickness, or a fire during the cold of winter, or even food and clothing, say: "My God, Thou art all sufficient for me,' and so remain in peace."

-" If you desire to be really poor, become poor also in spirit, change necessity into a virtue and make the very most of this precious stone of poverty.
-Although its splendour is not manifest in this world, it is nevertheless extremely rich and beautiful.
+"If you desire to be really poor, become poor also in spirit, change necessity into a virtue and make the very most of this precious stone of poverty.
+Although its splendor is not manifest in this world, it is nevertheless extremely rich and beautiful.
 Have patience: you are in good company: Our Lord, Our Lady, the Apostles, all the Saints have been poor.
-And though they could have acquired riches, they disdained to do so. . . .
+And though they could have acquired riches, they disdained to do so....
 Embrace poverty, then, as the beloved friend of Jesus Christ.
 For He was born in poverty, He lived and died in poverty, and kept it near Him as a faithful companion throughout His whole life."
-27